Skip to content

 This content is brought to you in partnership with Cigna HealthcareThe views, opinions, and information expressed in this piece are those of Moving2Canada and do not reflect those of Cigna Healthcare.
 Cigna Healthcare is not responsible for the content, accuracy, or any representations made herein.

-This article is about prescription drugs in Canada, but not all drugs require a prescription.
+First, you need to understand that in Canada, not all medications require a prescription.
 In Canada, there are two main classes of medications:

 1. Over-the-counter (OTC) drugs: These drugs can be legally purchased by any consumer without written permission from a doctor.